DataBaeDev/Python-Odds-and-Ends/README.md

 # Python-Odds-and-Ends
 Tools that I've been tinkering with or code that I find useful

+* [Change DataFrame Background Color](https://github.com/DataBaeDev/Python-Odds-and-Ends/blob/main/Change_DataFrame_Background_Color.ipynb) - Style changes may not be visible in GitHub.
+This notebook will need to be viewed using software suitable for running Python Notebooks such as Colab or Jupyter.
 * [ChatGPT AI News Article Recommender](https://github.com/DataBaeDev/Python-Odds-and-Ends/blob/main/ChatGPT_AI_News_Article_Recommender.ipynb) - This ChatGPT chatbot recommends the top 5 AI articles for data analysts and software engineers from yesterday's news
 * [Custom Dates](https://github.com/DataBaeDev/Python-Odds-and-Ends/blob/main/Custom_Dates.ipynb) - Use the datetime module to generate dates based on the current date, great for automation
 * [Generate QR Codes](https://github.com/DataBaeDev/Python-Odds-and-Ends/blob/main/Generate_QR_Codes.ipynb) - Generate basic or styled QR Codes